 Festivals and Events in South Holland

-Information about festivals in South Holland and what to expect from annual key events in The Hague, Leiden, Delft, and Rotterdam...
+Information on major festivals and annual events in The Hague, Leiden, Delft and Rotterdam...

 - Westerpop; two day rock music festival in late August